Norway – part of Scandinavia, known for the Vikings, nature & oil production.

 The following mobile operators offer VoLTE and VoWiFi in Norway:

-The following mobile operators do not offer VoLTE or VoWiFi in Norway:
+The following mobile operator does not offer VoLTE or VoWiFi in Norway:

 VoWiFi is, as the name implies, calling on a WiFi connection as opposed to on a cellular network.